Porphyrins, Quantitative, 24 Hour, Urine

 The porphyrias are typically classified as erythropoietic or hepatic based upon the primary site of the enzyme defect.
 In addition, hepatic porphyrias can be further classified as chronic or acute, based on their clinical presentation.

-The primary acute hepatic porphyrias: acute intermittent porphyria (AIP), hereditary coproporphyria (HCP), and variegate porphyria (VP), are associated with neurovisceral symptoms which typically onset during puberty or later.
+The primary acute hepatic porphyrias: acute intermittent porphyria (AIP), hereditary coproporphyria (HCP), and variegate porphyria (VP), are associated with neurovisceral symptoms that typically onset during puberty or later.
 Common symptoms include severe abdominal pain, peripheral neuropathy, and psychiatric symptoms.
 Crises may be precipitated by a broad range of medications (including barbiturates and sulfa drugs), alcohol, infection, starvation, heavy metals, and hormonal changes.
 Photosensitivity is not associated with AIP, but may be present in HCP and VP.

 Cutaneous photosensitivity is associated with the chronic hepatic porphyrias: porphyria cutanea tarda (PCT) and the erythropoietic porphyrias; erythropoietic protoporphyria (EPP), X-linked dominant protoporphyria (XLDPP), and congenital erythropoietic porphyria (CEP).
 Although genetic in nature, environmental factors may exacerbate symptoms, significantly impacting the severity and course of disease.